KxSystems/docs/docs/kb/digitalocean.md

 ---
-title: Installing kdb+ at DigitalOcean on Ubuntu – Learn – kdb+ and q documentation
+title: Installing kdb+ on Ubuntu at DigitalOcean | Learn | kdb+ and q documentation
 description: How to install kdb+ under Ubuntu at DigitalOcean
 author: Stephen Taylor
-keywords: digitalocean, install, kdb+, linux, q, ubuntu
 ---
-# :fontawesome-brands-digital-ocean: Installing on Ubuntu at DigitalOcean
+# :fontawesome-brands-digital-ocean: Installing kdb+ on Ubuntu at DigitalOcean

-In this scenario you install kdb+ on a [DigitalOcean](https://www.digitalocean.com/) ‘droplet’ (cloud server) running Ubuntu.
+In this scenario you [install](../learn/install.md) kdb+ on a [DigitalOcean](https://www.digitalocean.com/) ‘droplet’ (cloud server) running Ubuntu.
 Kdb+ tasks on the droplet will be able to offer services over the Net.

 You access and control the droplet via SSH and Bash.